klamping/html5tx-a11y/Semi-Transcript.md

 While <video> and <audio> are already partially or fully implemented in most of the newer browsers, keep in mind that you still need have a backup method to access the multimedia for browsers lacking support.
 That fallback can be a Flash-based player, assuming you have coded the Flash object to be accessible.
 Yes, Flash can be used to support accessibility.

 I meantion deaf users as well.
 Support for captioning is evolving.
-There's lots of hope for this, but unfortunately I won't have time to cover it.
-I recommend looking into for any audio or video content you have.
+There's lots of hope for this, but unfortunately I don't have time to cover it.
+I recommend looking into it for any audio or video content you have.

-Let's talk about some other new elements.
-In HTML5.
-Figure and Figcaption have been introduced as a way semantically associate information with images or figures.
+Let's talk about some other new elements. <figure> and <figcaption> have been introduced as a way semantically associate information with images or figures.
 We’ve always been able to add a caption – usually you just put the caption right below the image, maybe put both of them in a <div> with a nice border around it.
 But for anyone using a screen reader, the only association between the image and its caption was proximity, and that association wasn’t particularly strong.

 Now we have <figure> and <figcaption> that can be used to associate captions with images. <figure> doesn’t replace the <img> tag, instead it’s a container that holds both the <img> and the related <figcaption>.
 It’s not something that’s needed for all images, though. <figure> is used when the image is an essential part of the page content, but can be moved outside the main flow of the page content.
 For example, a photo that illustrates a newspaper article can be somewhere off on the side, but it’s essential to the article.
 You wouldn’t use <figure> for other types of images like the logo in the page header.

 That being said, You can use <figure> for other types of content, like code samples, audio, video, charts, poems, etc. And even better: you aren’t limited to one image; perhaps you want to have three headshots with one caption (pictured, left to right are...).
 You can stick all those images inside one <figure> with one <figcaption>.

-These elements are only minimally supported so far, so you should also use the aria-labelledby attribute on your caption.
-You should also ensure that there's proper alt text avialable, in case none of these are supported.
-There's a drawback to all this, and that is that it can get too verbose.
-We can solve this by using another aria attribute called aria-hidden.

-Used in conjunction, we can...

-... add details on how to use aria-labelledby (pulled from HTML5 accessibility book) and aria-hidden ... test to make sure it works ...
+These elements have limited supported so far, especially with screen readers.
+Using a role of 'group' on the figure element helps provide semantics, and you can also use the aria-labelledby attribute on your image to associate the content.
+For technology that supports neither HTML5 nor ARIA, you should provide an fallback using the alt attribute.
+Here's an example of one way you can do it.
+Associate the photo with the caption using simple textual language.
+It's not an ideal solution, but it's an option.

 ...